laurent22/joplin/readme/apps/drawing_tool.md

   <figcaption>The note actions menu includes a "Draw picture" option.</figcaption>
 </figure>

 Clicking "Draw picture" adds a new drawing to the note.
-When Joplin is in viewing mode, drawings are added to the end of the note.
+When Joplin's note viewer is open, drawings are added to the end of the note.
 In editing mode, drawings are added at the cursor.

 ### Editing an existing drawing